shagflak/gulpix/README.md

 You need to have installed:

 * node > 4.4.3
-* npm wich it is included with node
+* npm which it is included with node

 #Installation